IshraqueSarwar/MKT1821-semester-project/README.md

 ## Project Overview

-is a compact, size‑optimized obstacle‑avoidance car designed as a CAD course capstone.
+It is a compact, size‑optimized obstacle‑avoidance car designed as a MEchatronics course capstone.
 The project emphasizes volumetric efficiency: a stacked, two‑layer electronic architecture and an overlapping motor/chassis arrangement reduce footprint while keeping components serviceable and mechanically robust.
 The mechanical structure was modeled and dimensioned in SolidWorks, and the electronics were implemented on a two‑layer perfboard stack to prioritize signal integrity and compactness.

 This repository contains the project overview, circuit documentation, mechanical CAD deliverables, and a clear description of the onboard algorithm used for autonomous navigation.